mbayet/mbayet.github.io/README.md

 # RGB
 What is an RGB?
-An RGB  emits different colors by mixing the 3 basic colors red, green and blue.
+An RGB  limits different colors by mixing the 3 basic colors red, green and blue.
 The way you can connect your RGB is that you can connect it to your breadboard anywhere you want , but the is four needles and one of the needls is longer than the other one that needle is called a cathode then for the other three wires you can use resistors.
 For those who don't know what a resistor is I will talk about it in the next section.
 Here is a picture and a code.

 ![Alt text](image-15.png)